First-order (coarse) correlated equilibria in non-concave games: Introduction

-That aggregate regret over the players against first-order deviations generated by any such function $h : X \rightarrow \mathbb{R}$ depends crucially on the fact that when all players use the same step sizes, the time sequence $(x^t)$ simulates the underlying continuous projected gradient dynamics of the game.
-Intuitively, zero regret in the first-order against any such deviation provides a convex description of solutions to the projected gradient dynamics, once the time-ordering information on the curve is erased.
-Thus, with potentially different step sizes which might have different asymptotic rates of decrease, or when some players can be adversarial, our methods fail to guarantee coarse regret bounds in such generality.
-However, first-order regret is still vanishing, when the deviations are restricted to vary only on players who do use the same step size.
-The result depends on a similarly defined curve $x : [0,T] \rightarrow X$, which interpolates the gradient steps of relevant players.
+That aggregate regret over the players against first-order deviations generated by any such function $h : \times_{i \in \hat{N}} X_i \rightarrow \mathbb{R}$ depends crucially on the fact that when all players in $\hat{N}$ use the same step sizes, the time sequence $(x^t)$ simulates the underlying continuous projected gradient dynamics of the game.
+Intuitively, zero regret in the first-order against any such deviation provides a convexified description of solutions to the projected gradient dynamics, once the time-ordering information on the curve is erased.
+Thus, when some players can be adversarial, methods that depend on regularity of action sets fail to guarantee coarse regret bounds in general.

-\begin{theorem*}[Informal, Theorems \ref{thm:adversarial} \& \ref{thm:adversarial-guarantees}] Suppose that a subset of players $N'$ all implement projected gradient ascent with step sizes $O(1/\sqrt{t})$, while others players are adversarial.
-Further suppose that players' action sets satisfy one of the regularity assumptions.
-Then, sampling uniformly from the trajectory of an appropriately defined curve $x(\tau) : [0,T] \rightarrow X$, we obtain a distribution which is both an $O(1/\sqrt{T})$-local and an $O(1/\sqrt{T})$-stationary CCE with respect to the set of gradient fields of continuously differentiable functions $h$ with Lipschitz gradients whose value changes only in the strategies of the players in $X$.
-Moreover, if $\nabla h$ ``points inwards'' to $X$, players in $N'$ also incur $O(1/\sqrt{T})$ local regret in time-average. \end{theorem*}
+However, this is not the case when the deviation generating function $h$ satisfies a regularity condition.
+We call a function \textbf{tangential} if its gradient takes values in the tangent cone to its domain at every point of its evaluation.
+Our key insight is that (partially or fully) adversarial time-average guarantees are attainable for local coarse equilibrium when the functions $h$ are tangential.
+Our guarantee for a local CCE follows from Theorem \ref{thm:main} when the action sets satisfy the aforementioned regularity assumptions; we remark in Appendix \ref{sec:tangency-test-fun} a strengthening is possible via using the novel arguments of \cite{ahunbay2025semicoarse,cai2025new} (c.f.
+Theorems \ref{thm:already-proven}, \ref{thm:epsilon-Delta}).

-In Section \ref{sec:on-local-CE}, we turn our attention to first-order correlated equilibria.
-Here, we observe that the usual methods for $\Phi$-regret minimisation work for computing both stationary and local equilibria; the latter if the vector fields satisfy a tangency condition.
+\begin{theorem*}[\ref{thm:smooth-to-avg-reduction}] Suppose that a subset of players $\hat{N}$ all implement projected gradient ascent with the same step sizes $\eta_t$.
+Then every tangential function $h : \times_{i \in N} X_i \rightarrow \mathbb{R}$ with bounded gradients admitting a concave modulus of continuity $L_h \omega$,